 Clive Archer is a senior consultant dermatologist at the St John's Institute of Dermatology, Guy's and St Thomas' NHS Foundation Trust and honorary senior clinical lecturer at King's College London.
 He is also a visiting senior lecturer at the Institute of Pharmaceutical Science, King's College London.
-He received a PhD in pharmacology, alongside his dermatology training, for his research in inflammatory mediators and the skin.
 He is an honorary professor of dermatology and immunopharmacology at the University of Central Lancashire.

 He was a consultant dermatologist and clinical lead for dermatology at University Hospitals Bristol from 1989 to 2010 and an honorary clinical senior lecturer at the University of Bristol.

 He is past academic vice president of the British Association of Dermatologists and past president of the Royal Society of Medicine Section of Dermatology.
-As an MRCP Examiner, he was also chair of the Royal College of Physicians Joint Specialty Committee for Dermatology.
+As a membership of the royal college of physicians (MRCP) examiner, he was also chair of the Royal College of Physicians Joint Specialty Committee for Dermatology.

 Education and training

 - bachelor of medicine, bachlor of surgery (MBBS)

 - membership of the royal college of physicians (MRCP (UK))

 - doctor of philosophy (PhD)